 - You are welcome to set up borrowing privileges at your nearest school library and borrow books from there.

-- For all textbook inquiries, please contact Perry or Triki at the phone/email address listed below.
+- For all textbook inquiries, please contact Cory or Lorie at the phone/email address listed below.
 Textbooks are available for loan, dependent upon division availability.

 - E-text subscription at no cost for K to Gr.
 9: Pearson School e-text is an easy-to-use database of content available to you anytime and anywhere that you have internet access.
 Students and parents log in using unique information to access all of their content.